 9.25 Vessel Traffic Service Area

 Name: Vessel Traffic Service Area Definition: The area of any service implemented by a relevant authority primarily designed to improve safety and efficiency of traffic flow and the protection of the environment.
 It may range from simple information messages, to extensive organisation of the traffic involving national or regional schemes.
-Code: 'VesselTrafficServiceArea' Remarks: Aliases: VTSARE Supertype: ReportableServiceArea Feature use type: geographic Permitted primitives: surface
+Code: 'VesselTrafficServiceArea' Remarks: Aliases: ADMARE; VTS Area Supertype: ReportableServiceArea Feature use type: geographic Permitted primitives: surface

 Attribute Bindings